btkdevkh/react-remastered/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Lesson 5 / Styling React Applications
+## Lesson 6 / User Input & Events

 In this lesson, we learn:

-  - Using Global Stylesheets
+  - Forms & Labels in React
+  - The onChange Event
-  - Component Stylesheets
+  - Controlled inputs
+  - Submitting Forms (onSubmit)
+  - Adding Events to the Event List
-  - Using inline Styles
+  - Using the useRef Hook
-  - Dynamic inline Styles
-  - Conditional CSS Classes
-  - CSS Modules
+  - Select Boxes

 Thank !